Parses PostgreSQL/MySQL and translates ADQL to PostgreSQL/MySQL.

 Alternatively, you can clone the repository and install it from there.
-However, this step also requires generating the parser which is a slighly more elaborate process (see below).
+However, this step also requires generating the parser which is a slightly more elaborate process (see below).

 Generating the parser from the git repository

-To generate the parsers you need python (either 2 or 3), java above version 7, and antlr4 (antlr-4.*-complete.jar has to be installed inside the /usr/local/lib/ or /usr/local/bin/ directories).
+To generate the parsers you need python3 , java above version 7, and antlr4 (antlr-4.*-complete.jar has to be installed inside the /usr/local/lib/ or /usr/local/bin/ directories).

 After cloning the project run

-and a lib directory will be created with the complete source for python2 and python3.
-After that run
+and a lib directory will be created.
+After that, run

 python setup.py install